avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 Controller (previously described in the "Create Cluster" scenario) will use the BareMetalHost's RootDeviceHints and the Agent's discovery data to populate this field on the Agent.

+#### Day 2 Add Node Virtualmedia Multicluster (add Remote Worker Node)

+This scenario takes place from a Hub cluster, adding a worker node to a Spoke cluster.

+1. Infra Owner creates a BareMetalHost resource with a label that matches an InstallEnv selector.
+1. The Baremetal Agent Controller adds the discovery ISO URL to the BareMetalHost.
+1. baremetal-operator uses redfish virtualmedia to boot the live ISO on the BareMetalHost.
+1. The Agent starts up and reports back to the Assisted Service, which creates an Agent resource in the cluster.
+The Agent is labeled with the labels that were specified in the InstallEnv's Spec.
+1. The Agent's Role field in its spec is assigned the value "master" or "worker" if a corresponding label was present on its BareMetalHost. (only "worker" is supported for now on day 2)
+1. The Agent is marked as Approved via a field in its Spec based on being recognized as running on the known BareMetalHost.
+1. The Agent runs through the validation and inspection phases.
+The results are shown on the Agent's Status, and eventually a condition marks the Agent as "ready".
+1. The Baremetal Agent Controller adds inspection data found on the Agent's Status to the BareMetalHost.
+1. When the agent is in a ready state, installation of that host begins.

 ### Risks and Mitigations